bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 For details about specific commands and their options follow the links below.

-### Commands for managing user secret IDs in a Visual Studio project
+### Commands for managing user secrets IDs in a Visual Studio project

 - `init` - Initialize or update a Visual Studio project file so that the project can use secrets stored a specified user secrets store.